tobbik/lua-t/docs/Loop.rst

 So everything under Linux is a file, but not all files are created equal!
-If the underlying implementation is based ion ``select()`` the kernel has no problem adding a regular file like ``/etc/passwd`` to the event loop, but if the eventloop triggers a readability/writability event there is no guarantee that non-blocking read/write will actually succeed.
+If the underlying implementation is based ion ``select()`` the kernel has no problem adding a regular file like ``/etc/passwd`` to the event loop, but when the eventloop triggers a readability/writability event there is no guarantee that a non-blocking read/write operation will actually succeed.
 Under Windows, IOCP can handle that fine.  ``T.Loop`` tries to abstract many things away but it does not go as far a libuv for example.
 Therefore, it will be possible to implement a lot of useful stuff in ``T.Loop`` but there are some limitations which are platform specific.
 For more information read `Asynchronous I/O in Windows for Unix Programmers
 <http://tinyclouds.org/iocp-links.html>`_